hapijs/hapi/docs/Reference.md

     - `'https'` - HTTPS.
     - `'socket'` - UNIX domain socket or Windows named pipe.
 - `uri` - a string representing the connection (e.g. 'http://example.com:8080' or
   'socket:/unix/domain/socket/path').
-Only available when `info.port` is available.
+If no `port` is available or set to `0`, the `uri` will not include a port component.

 When the server contains more than one connection, each [`server.connections`](#serverconnections) array member provides its own `connection.info`.